How to Install Wike on Fedora

 Update Wike

 Check for updates regularly to receive bug fixes, new features, and security patches.
-For repository installations, Wike updates alongside your system packages:
+For repository installations, Wike updates alongside your system packages during regular maintenance.
+If you are upgrading to a new Fedora release, see our DNF5 system upgrade guide.

 sudo dnf upgrade --refresh